awwad/uptane/README.md

 >>> do.add_target_and_write_to_live(filename='evil', file_content='evil content')
 ```

-Finally, the primary is updated.
-Note, both image and director repositories have been
+Finally, the primary and secondary are updated.
+Note, both the image and director repositories have been
 compromised.
-Is the primary able to defend against this attack?
-In this case, the primary
-installs the "evil" file, howerver, the secondary should not.
+The primary installs the "evil" file, however, the secondary does not.

 ```
 >>> dp.update_cycle()